AC23 Promotion and Tenure Procedures and Regulations (Formerly HR23)

 6. Librarian, Associate Librarian, and Assistant Librarian: appointments to these positions correspond to other faculty appointments concerning promotion and grant of tenure as follows - the rank of librarian corresponds to professor, associate librarian to associate professor, assistant librarian to the rank of assistant professor, and affiliate librarian to the rank of instructor.

-Senior Scientist, Senior Research Associate, Research Associate, Senior Research Assistant, and Research Assistant: appointments to these positions correspond to faculty appointments concerning promotion as follows - the rank of senior scientist corresponds to professor, the rank of senior research associate corresponds to associate professor, the rank of research associate corresponds to assistant professor, the rank of senior research assistant corresponds to senior lecturer, and the rank of research assistant to instructor.
+Research Professor, Associate Research Professor, Assistant Research Professor, and Researcher: appointments to these positions correspond to faculty appointments concerning promotion as follows - the rank of research professor corresponds to professor, the rank of associate research professor corresponds to associate professor, the rank of assistant research professor corresponds to assistant professor, the rank of researcher corresponds to lecturer and instructor.

 7. In order to facilitate the administration of tenure review procedures, the following apply:

 There shall be a common tenure anniversary date of July 1 for all tenure eligible academic appointments.
 This tenure anniversary date will not necessarily coincide with the faculty member's date of initial appointment.
 A year of credit toward tenure is earned in any year in which a tenure-eligible faculty member has full-time active employment status for more than six months between July 1 and June 30.
 Since the purpose of the provisional period is to provide an opportunity for observing the faculty member, the time spent on leave of absence will not be considered as part of the provisional period.